Policy for Users

 The Chihuahuan Desert Rangeland Research Center (CDRRC) is part of the New Mexico State University which is located in Las Cruces, New Mexico.
 It is a major source of arid lands research in the Department of Animal and Range Sciences, which is part of the College of Agriculture and Home Economics.
 Established in 1927 to conduct "educational, demonstrative, and experimental development with livestock, grazing methods, and range forage," the CDRRC...is administered by the NMSU Board of Regents.
 The following Use Policy was approved on September 6, 2002 by the Board of Regents:

-- Policy of the Chihuahuan Desert Rangeland Research Center (CDRRC)
+- Chihuahuan Desert Rangeland Research Center (CDRRC) Policy

 - Boundaries of the CDRRC